MahdiDevSec/site-navigation/readme.txt

 -easy to Edit

 How To use:
-1-Copy the Html.html Content To your index File
-2-Copy the master.css to your main css style File of your work
+1-Copy the navigation.html Content To your index File 2-Copy the master.css Conten to your main css style File of your work

 notice:
 you must change the :